-Mi-fi is a student run organization from Zurich, with the goal of raising awareness on Microfinance and through that improving Impact Investment in general.
+Mi-fi was a student run organization from Zurich, with the goal of raising awareness on Microfinance.
+We ran a number of successful projects in 2016.

 We are currently running our first Mi-fi Module in Georgia, where we are collaborating together with the MFI Crystal.
 Two of our Mi-fi members, Noah and Stepanka are in and around Kutaisi, to work together with the local Microcredit provider.
 Our visit has two main goals – the first is to present some basic research and inputs on extension services and value chain finance.
 The second lies in an analysis and feedback on workflows and processes on the different products and services offered by Crystal.

 An Intriguing Idea

 In order to spread entrepreneurial spirit among Georgia’s youth, Crystal has founded the Young Entrepreneurs Club.
 Especially in rural areas and among the older generation, parts of the spirit of the Soviet Union has managed to linger loner on.
 Many await the support and direction of the government.
 It is very important that young people who show initiative are supported in turning their ideas into reality; it is the purpose of the Young Entrepreneurs Club and the Crystal summer school to do so.

 On one evening we visited a local section of the club.
 In a meeting room in Crystal’s headquarter six young people met to discuss the ideas and concepts of their projects.
 During the club’s meetings they learn about Marketing, Finance, Branding and other related areas from Crystal’s branch managers and other Crystal professionals.
 Projects can be funded with 2’500 $ granted by Crystal and US AID.